wickedlyethan/wickedlyethan.github.io/content/blog/2025-08-03-how-i-manage-my-music-library.md

 My library manager of choice is [MusicBee](https://www.getmusicbee.com/), which is unfortunately on Windows and best available through, of all things, the Microsoft Store.
 It’s an excellent piece of software with great features, good design, and no BS.
 I’d pay for it if they asked me to, and I wish it was on macOS.

 First, I import downloaded files into the MusicBee inbox – but not into my library yet – to check the existing tags against MusicBrainz, the default metadata source, making sure to get good cover art if it isn’t there!
-The main tag I’m concerned with is genre, and I try to have the opposite of dogma about it – music genres honestly [baffle and irritate](https://everynoise.com/) me, instead I just need a general sense of what music is going to be like, how loud it’s going to be, that kind of thing.
+The main tag I’m concerned with is genre, and I try to have the opposite of dogma about it.
+Music genres honestly [baffle and irritate](https://everynoise.com/) me; I just need a general sense of what music is going to be like, how loud it’s going to be, that kind of thing.
 I keep it simple with tags like “Rock”, “Acoustic”, “Electronic”, “Pop”, etc. That might makes people super mad, whatever sue me.

 Next I use MusicBee’s volume analyzer to make sure every track has robust [ReplayGain](https://en.wikipedia.org/wiki/ReplayGain) tags.
 ReplayGain is a great technology not used enough.